Delicious Beer Braised & Grilled Bratwurst Recipe

 Completing the Meal

 A bratwurst sandwich is a filling meal all by itself.
 However, there are some traditional sides that are often served with bratwurst.
-One is a German style potato salad with bacon and a vinaigrette.
+One is a German-style potato salad with bacon and a vinaigrette.
 Another great side is a crisp red cabbage and apple slaw.
 Serve a large bowl of salted potato chips and dill pickle spears.
-An obvious choice of beverage is a good quality beer.
+An obvious choice of beverage is a good-quality beer.
 Non-alcoholic beer is fine and lemonade for the kids.

 This is a fun backyard afternoon feast.
 You can certainly braise the bratwurst ahead of time, or even the day before.
 Just store them in the refrigerator before grilling.
 Allow them to come to room temperature before finishing them off on the grill.
 You can easily use an Indoor/Outdoor Grill if you want to cook a larger batch of brats all at once.
 Just grill the bratwurst a couple of minutes longer, rotating often.